Two U.S. states to quarantine health workers returning from Ebola zones

 The Obama administration has implemented a series of steps aimed at preventing the further spread of Ebola in the United States but has stopped short of a travel ban on people from Liberia, Sierra Leone or Guinea called for by some politicians.

-The United States is funnelling travellers from those countries through five airports conducting special screening for signs of infection and is requiring them to report to health authorities for the 21-day Ebola virus incubation period.
+The United States is funneling travelers from those countries through five airports conducting special screening for signs of infection and is requiring them to report to health authorities for the 21-day Ebola virus incubation period.
 The airports include a New York City airport and a New Jersey airport that serve the metropolitan area.

 "We want to strike the right balance of doing what is best to protect the public’s health while not impeding whatsoever our ability to combat the epidemic in West Africa.
 Our risk here will not be zero until we stop the epidemic there," Skinner said.